The Role of AI in Inventory Management – A Complete Guide for Smarter, Profitable Operations

 What is Inventory Management?

-Inventory management is the art of tracking goods from suppliers to manufacturers to warehouses and finally to points of sale, all while balancing stock levels to minimize costs and risks.
+Inventory management is the process of tracking goods from suppliers to manufacturers to warehouses and finally to points of sale, all while balancing stock levels to minimize costs and risks.

 Every business relies on inventory management to maintain a steady flow of supplies, finished products, and other essential assets.